Project Information

 • The proposed conceptual site plan is provided in the download section below, and will be continually updated based on community feedback.

 • The project will have a range of lots sizes to provide a variety of home styles and architecture.
-The smallest lot size will be a 40-ft alley loaded lot (intended to be amenity adjacent a small portion of the project), and the largest will be 80-ft and larger.
-The maximum number of lots for each lot size is detailed in the table below, submitted as part of the Planned Unit Development proposal.
+The smallest lot size will be a 60-ft lot and the largest will be 80-ft and larger.

 • The resort style amenity package includes a dock, pool & clubhouse, walking trails, pocket parks and active lawns for neighborhood gatherings.